 Gum Disease Treatment

 While you may think of your teeth first when you consider your smile, your gums are also essential to maintaining optimal oral health.
-Dr. Ahmad is happy to provide gum treatment to ensure that your entire smile stays healthy.
+The team at Bellefontaine Family Dental are happy to provide gum treatment to ensure that your entire smile stays healthy.
 For more information about our periodontal services and treatments for gum disease in St. Louis, Missouri, we invite you to contact Bellefontaine Family Dental today at 314-741-5133 and set up your next visit with our dentists.

 What Causes Gum Disease?